11 Essential Tips for Your Road Trip Photography

 2. Road Trip Photo Ideas – Get Some Inspiration

-Now that you have a good idea of your route and possible photography locations, how do know what the location looks like if you’ve never been there before?
+Now that you have a good idea of your route and possible road trip photography locations, how do you know what the location looks like if you’ve never been there?
 Well, there is a way.

 Get some inspiration from others who have.
 Sites such as Instagram, Pinterest, Flickr or 500px are full of images to whet your appetite.
 You can see the different photography angles at different times of the day.
 If an image grabs your attention, keep it in mind.

-I had some inspiration from one of our daytime shots of Rattray Head Lighthouse in Scotland which spiked an idea of a long exposure nighttime shot.
+I was inspired by one of our daytime shots of Rattray Head Lighthouse in Scotland which spiked my idea of a long exposure nighttime shot.
 I wanted to see the lighthouse beacon at high tide.

-I was awake at 3 am to drive the one hour from Aberdeen, to capture the lighthouse in the eastern sky.
+I was awake at 3 a.m. to drive the one-hour distance from Aberdeen to capture the lighthouse in the eastern sky.
 The idea was to avoid any morning light.

 Inspiration can also come from other places.